178th Wing: BRAC 2005 and closeout of F-16 operations

 Pilots from the 178th FW gather in front of F-16C Block 30, AF Ser.
 No. 86-0364 from the 162nd FS on 30 July 2010 in Springfield, Ohio.
 It is the last time these pilots would fly together here at Springfield.

 Under the 2005 Base Closure and Realignment Commission (BRAC), a decision came down that the parent 178th Fighter Wing would lose its sixteen F-16s and ultimately convert to a drone squadron.
-The Springfield aircraft would be distributed to the 132d Fighter Wing, Iowa Air National Guard, Des Moines IAP ANGS, IA (nine aircraft); the 140th Wing, Colorado Air National Guard, Buckley AFB, CO (three aircraft) and 149th Fighter Wing, Texas Air National Guard, Lackland AFB/Kelly Field, TX (four aircraft).
-It was later revealed that the decision may have been a mistake as the 2005 BRAC decision did not take into account that the 162d FS was indeed a training squadron, however the decision stood.
+The Springfield aircraft would be distributed to the 132d Fighter Wing, Iowa Air National Guard, Des Moines IAP ANGS, IA (nine aircraft); the 140th Wing, Colorado Air National Guard, Buckley Air Force Base, Colorado (three aircraft) and 149th Fighter Wing, Texas Air National Guard, Lackland Air Force Base/Kelly Field, Texas (four aircraft).
+It was later revealed that the decision may have been a mistake as the 2005 BRAC decision did not take into account that the 162d was a training squadron, however the decision stood.

-In the interim, through the Foreign Military Sales program, the 178th was able to obtain another training mission with the Royal Netherlands Air Force (RNLAF).
+In the interim, through the Foreign Military Sales program, the 178th was able to obtain another training mission with the Royal Netherlands Air Force.
 In April 2007 the Dutch 306 Squadron F-16 detachment from Tucson Air National Guard Base, Arizona moved to Springfield to provide a different training environment.
 The detachment was not associated directly to the 162d FS.
 However the Springfield facilities were F-16 ready so as a result, when the 162d FS shut down their F-16 operations, the Dutch detachment would leave shortly after.
-The current RNLAF training mission at Springfield ANGB ended in 2010 when the unit returned for Arizona.
+The RNLAF training mission at Springfield ANGB ended in 2010 when the unit returned for Arizona.
 About 6 classes graduated out of the Dutch detachment while at Springfield.

 The 162d FS graduated its final American F-16 Basic Course class on 12 December 2009.
 The class had started on 30 March 2009.
 In the squadron's tenure, as a training squadron, a total 77 pilots went through the B-course.
 Another 273 people went for pilots upgrading to operational or formal training instructor pilot.
 This made a total of 350 pilots that received any pilot training at Springfield.